RASPBERRY FILLED YELLOW CAKE CUPCAKES WITH DAIRY FREE CHOCOLATE FROSTING

 1 Jar Miss Jones Coconut Oil Chocolate Frosting

-While the cupcakes are cooling, heat the raspberries over medium heat in a small saucepan or pot.
+6. While the cupcakes cool, heat the raspberries over medium heat in a small saucepan or pot.

-Remove the cupcakes from the pan and set aside on a plate or serving platter.
+9. Remove the cupcakes from the pan and set aside on a plate or serving platter.
 Use a teaspoon spoon to scoop out a small half-circle in the center of each cupcake.
-Fill the center with about 1/2 – 1 teaspon of the raspberry filling.
+Fill the center with about 1/2 – 1 teaspoon of the raspberry filling.